Productivity Tools › Github

 Using GitHub Pages, you can create a website by simply publishing static HTML, JavaScript, and CSS files from GitHub’s repository.
 Among the many benefits of the GitHub web hosting service, a few of the main ones are how simple and easy it is to use.
 With all that in mind, let’s take a more detailed look at how to host a website on GitHub yourself.

-Requirements to Host a Website on GitHub
+Essential Steps for Hosting a Website on GitHub

 Before you can host a website on GitHub, there are certain requirements that you need to meet.
 They are quite straightforward, but without them, you won’t have a smooth time hosting your site on GitHub.